 Key business segments

-Now let’s take a look at these segments in detail.
+Now, let’s take a look in detail at each of these segments.

 This segment had revenues of $2.4 billion, a fall of 2% over 3Q14.
 Revenues fell due to a 15% year-over-year fall in content revenues and a 1% fall in each of the revenues from subscription and advertising over 3Q14.
 Content revenues fell because of lower revenues from the subscription video-on-demand (or SVOD) service.

 However, adjusted operating income was up year-over-year by a significant 206% to $1.1 billion in 3Q15.
 This was because programming costs fell by 45% year-over-year due to a fall in restructuring and severance costs.

 HBO had revenues of $1.4 billion in 3Q15, a rise of 5% over 3Q14.
 The growth in revenues was primarily driven by a 13% year-over-year growth in content and other revenues to $19 million in 3Q15.
 The reason for this was a rise in domestic licensing revenues.

 Adjusted operating income was $519 million in 3Q15, a growth of 37% over 3Q14.
 This was due to a fall of 6% in programming costs from a fall in costs related to acquired theatrical programming.